-And with that, the luxury portion of my trip around the world was over.
+And with that JAL first class flight experience, the luxury portion of my trip around the world was over.
 I still had one more flight left from LAX to San Francisco, but domestic American Airlines first class can’t compare with the international first class I experienced on British Airways, Cathay Pacific, and JAL during this trip.

-Overall, I enjoyed Japan Airlines’ first class service, though there were a few quirks such as the slow service, the odd angles of the seat, and the lack of a real breakfast that put it somewhat lower than other first class cabins I have experienced, with Cathay Pacific still being my favorite to date.
+Overall, I enjoyed JAL’s first class service from Tokyo Narita to Los Angeles, though there were a few quirks such as the slow service, the odd angles of the seat, and the lack of a real breakfast that put it somewhat lower than other first class cabins I have experienced, with Cathay Pacific still being my favorite to date.

 More posts from this trip: